smikhalevski/tag-soup/README.md

 # TagSoup [![build](https://github.com/smikhalevski/tag-soup/actions/workflows/master.yml/badge.svg?branch=master&event=push)](https://github.com/smikhalevski/tag-soup/actions/workflows/master.yml)

-TagSoup is [the fastest](#performance) JS SAX/DOM HTML/XML parser.
+TagSoup is [the fastest](#performance) pure JS SAX/DOM HTML/XML parser.

 ## Why use TagSoup?

 - [It is the fastest](#performance);
 - [It is the tiniest, just 3 kB gzipped](https://bundlephobia.com/result?p=tag-soup) for XML parsing and 16 kB gzipped for HTML parsing;
-- Zero dependencies;
-- Low memory consumption thanks to object pooling;
-- Has streaming support for both SAX and DOM;
+- Streaming support in both SAX and DOM parsers for XML and HTML;
+- Extremely low memory consumption;
 - Forgives malformed tag nesting and missing end tags;
 - Parses HTML attributes in the same way your browser does;
 - Recognizes CDATA, processing instructions, and DOCTYPE;